instantMash/Udacity-Neighborhood-Map-Project/readme.md

 > Please specifically give detailed instruction on how to set up the local web server.

 Now that I am not using the USGS API, a local server is not required.
 So I left this out.

+## Revisions after Code Review #2

+> After filtering, clicking on location list won't always trigger the correct marker.

+I fixed this bug by finding the associated marker in the data object and using that to trigger the marker.